 “This is my favorite camera that I’ve ever had.” — Ben Staley, on the Leica M6

-Ben’s got a couple of Simplr straps, but the one that graces his favorite rangefinder camera happens to be an M1a.
+Ben’s got a couple of Simplr straps, but the one that graces his favorite rangefinder camera happens to be an M1a, precursor to our flagship F1.
 Oh, If that strap could talk…

-Quickly changing your F1 camera strap from a long sling-style strap, to a traditional-length neck strap needs no explanation.
-Converting it to a wrist strap is less obvious — until you see how easy it is!
+Quickly changing your F1 camera strap from a long sling-style strap to a traditional-length neck strap needs no explanation — but converting it to a wrist strap is less obvious.
+Watch this video to see how easy it is!

 Longtime Simplr user Flemming Bo Jensen posted a review of his F1’s, describing them as his “perfect camera strap.”